MaksimZinovev/my-digital-garden/src/site/notes/git/git commands most used.md

 ```

-## 11. Verify if a local repository is tracking the remote repository
+## 11. Verify if a Local Repository is Tracking the Remote Repository

  ` git remote -v `

-## 12. Move all changed, deleted and new files from the working area to the staging area.
-This process also known as **staging**.
+## 12. Move All Changed, Deleted and New Files from the Working Area to the Staging Area.
+This Process also Known as **staging**.

 ```bash
 git add -A